Fran89/K2Status/README.md

 A K2/ETNA Status Monitoring Program for Earthworm

-This K2 Status program is compiled for 32bit Intel, but can run neatly in 64Bit.
-It has been written in QT and C++ in order for to full compatibility for other platforms.
-The binaries provided here are statically linket to the latest QT sources (5.3).
-A fully naitive 64bit (dinamically linked) version is being created to be able to run it in the newest Ubuntu distros.
+This K2 Status program is compiled for 64bit Intel, but can be compiled easily in any 32bit computer.
+It has been written in QT and C++ in order for to full compatibility for other platforms. ~~The binaries provided here are statically linked to the latest QT sources (5.3)~~ 32Bit statically link version availible in the master branch for a previous version.
+A fully naitive 64bit (dinamically linked) version is provided and run in the newest Ubuntu distros.

 ===

+Features:

+* Shows updated status for every station (it automatically configures stations)
+* Shows you a lot of statistics from stations provided directly from the station.
+* Table with all the data and colors that indicate the different status  gives you 'at a glance' overview of the network
+* Potential for a lot of features to be added (see below)

+===

 Instructions:
 In EW:

-1. Add the K2_INFO_PACKET Message type to earthworm.d
+1. Add the K2_K2STATUS_PACKET Message type to earthworm.d
 2. Setup all the K2EW instances to transmit K2Info Packets.
 (Uncomment the last line)
 3. Setup a ringtocoax to transmit this particular packet to the computer which will run K2Status.